amirshamaei/niftijio/README.md

 ## License:

 As the [niftijio](https://github.com/cabeen/niftijio), this is also released under the MIT license.
 Feel free to create issues, report bug, and contact the developer via amirshamaei@isibrno.cz.

+# This project was supported by:

+European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 813120 (INSPiRE-MED)